danweiner/learning-p5-js/README.md

 The Learning Processing book is meant for Processing, which is built on top of Java.

-The community seems to have shifted to p5.js, which is a JavaScript library that started with the original goal of Processing, to make coding accessible for artists, designers, educators, and beginners, and reinterpreted this for today's web.
+The community seems to have shifted to p5.js, which is a JavaScript library that started with the original goal of Processing, to make coding accessible for artists, designers, educators, and beginners, reinterpreted for today's web.

 See [this Coding Train video](https://www.youtube.com/watch?v=8j0UDiN7my4&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA) for Dan Shiffman's explanation of the origin of p5.js, and how to get started coding with p5.js.